buildit/openvpn-k8s/README.md

 docker build -t offlinehacker/openvpn-k8s .
 ```

+# OpenVPN LDAP authentication

+Idea is to use openvpn to access private development environment.

+First idea was to use `openvpn-auth-ldap` module.
+Unfortunately it is not well supported and fails with segfault on modern linux builds.

+So we're using `openvpn-plugin-auth-pam` instead.

+== Troubleshooting

+In case it does not work and you do not know why...

+.
+Get shell in the container (either connect to running container or start sandbox with smth like `docker run --rm -ti -P --privileged --env-file env  -v `pwd`/keys/vpn.p12:/etc/openvpn/pki/certs.p12 -v `pwd`/keys/dh.pem:/etc/openvpn/pki/dh.pem  builditdigital/openvpn-ad bash`)
+.
+Enable logging for LDAP client (see `auth-ldap.conf`)
+.
+Install `apt-get install ldap-utils` and play with `ldapsearch -h 10.10.243.23 -D "CN=Administrator,CN=Users,DC=corp,DC=riglet,DC=io" -w PASS -b "CN=Users,dc=corp,dc=riglet,dc=io"`

 # Quick Start

 This image was created to simply have openvpn access to kubernetes cluster.